NabeelGhalib/cyclistic-case-study/README.md

 ### Share

-- Now visualizing the Data we found by Analyzing.
+#### Now visualizing the Analyzed Data.

-- Number of rides for every day of the week for casual and member users
+1.Number of rides for every day of the week for casual and member users

 ![DOWALL](https://github.com/NabeelGhalib/cyclistic-case-study/assets/158058093/c870137b-3bff-4018-8a24-5760bc752fe7)

-- Number of rides for ride duration
+2.Number of rides for ride duration

 ![RLCMCDASH](https://github.com/NabeelGhalib/cyclistic-case-study/assets/158058093/9b3d3200-6742-4474-8b0e-eb138ee20b82)

-- Number of rides for each month
+3.Number of rides for each month

 ![TRIPSMONTH](https://github.com/NabeelGhalib/cyclistic-case-study/assets/158058093/0737ae94-e198-4957-a0a3-dec87b6b9d61)

 ## Summary of Analysis

-This analysis is done on the data of these 6 months (2020/04 - 2020/09)
+This analysis is done 6 months data (2020/04 - 2020/09)

 - Casual users ride for 49 minutes on average.
 - Members ride for 17 minutes on average.

-- The most rides are in between these ride lengths 1 min - 10 mins, 10 mins - 20 mins, 20- 30 mins for members.
+- For Members, the most rides are in between these ride lengths 1 min - 10 mins, 10 mins - 20 mins, 20- 30 mins.
-- The most rides are in between these ride lengths 1 min - 10 mins, 10 mins - 20 mins, 20- 30 mins and 1 hour - 2 hour for Casual users.
+- For Casual users, the most rides are in between these ride lengths 1 min - 10 mins, 10 mins - 20 mins, 20- 30 mins and 1 hour - 2 hours.

 - The most number of rides were on Saturday for both the users.
 - The trips are low on Monday and increases at Friday reaches peak on Saturday with slight drop off on Sunday.

 - Members use the bikes more consistently throughout the week.
-- Casual use the bike more on Saturday, Sunday and Friday.
+- Casual users use the bike more on Saturday, Sunday and Friday.
 - Casual users ride atleast 2 times longer on any day of the week than members.

 - Most of the top 10 routes of the Casual and Member users are not same.

-- The most number of rides for both the users occur in these months June, August and September were August has most number of rides.
+- The most number of rides for both the users occur in the months of June, August and September where August has most number of rides.

   # Act
 ---

 How do members and casual riders use Cyclistic bikes differently?

 - Members use the bike for regular commuting perhaps to work or school and ride duration is comparetively shorter than casual users.
-- Casual users ride for longer duration of time and the rides are lower on Monday through Thursday and rises on Friday reaches peak at Saturday then slight drop at Sunday.This suggests that they use the bike for sightseeing etc.
+- Casual users ride for longer duration of time and the rides are lower on Monday through Thursday and rises on Friday reaches peak at Saturday then slight drops at Sunday.This suggests that they use the bike for leisure like sightseeing etc.

 ### Top recommendations

--
+- Weekend only offer -
+- Price point friday saturday sunday weekend offer.
+- ride duration offer. between 1 to 30 mins and between 1 hour to 2 hour.
+- offers for top 10 routes used the casual users.